-Tax Exemption: In the opinion of Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2008F Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2008F Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-Bond Counsel is also of the opinion that, under existing statutes, interest on the Series 2008F Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-See "PART 11 - TAX EXEMPTION" herein regarding certain other tax considerations.
+Tax Exemption: In the opinion of Bond Counsel to the Authority, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series 2009A-1 Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2009A-1 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax.
+Bond Counsel is also of the opinion that, under existing statutes, interest on the Series 2009A-1 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+See "PART 12 - TAX MATTERS" herein regarding certain other tax considerations.

-The Series 2008F Bonds are offered when, as and if issued and received by the Underwriters.
-The offer of the Series 2008F Bonds may be subject to prior sale or may be withdrawn or modified at any time without notice.
+The Series 2009A-1 Bonds are offered when, as and if issued and received by the Underwriters.
+The offer of the Series 2009A-1 Bonds may be subject to prior sale or may be withdrawn or modified at any time without notice.
 The offer is subject to the approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, and to certain other conditions.
-Certain legal matters will be passed upon for the Underwriters by their Counsel, Hiscock & Barclay, LLP, New York, New York.
-The Authority expects to deliver the Series 2008F Bonds in definitive form in New York, New York on or about December 12, 2008.
+Certain legal matters will be passed upon for the Underwriters by their Counsel, Edwards Angell Palmer & Dodge LLP, New York, New York on or about March 26, 2009.